GabeNicholson/Predicting-Bikepath-Changes-With-FDR-Control/README.md

 The notebook is split into two parts.
 The first is the [data exploration](https://github.com/GabeNicholson/Predicting-Bikepath-Changes-With-FDR-Control/blob/main/(1)%20data_exploration.ipynb) notebook that downloads and cleans the data.
 It also offers explanations for why certain data manipulations are made.
 For instance, deciding on discrete cutoff points for the time of day or which bike routes to include and which ones to discard as outliers.
 All of these decisions were made a-priori and were not data dependent.

-The [second notebook](https://github.com/GabeNicholson/Predicting-Bikepath-Changes-With-FDR-Control/blob/main/(2)%20Model%20Prediction.ipynb) deals with the actual analysis.
-There are comments and explanations within that notebook which walk you through the code and the results.
+The [second notebook](https://github.com/GabeNicholson/Predicting-Bikepath-Changes-With-FDR-Control/blob/main/(2)%20Model%20Prediction.ipynb) includes the statistical analysis.
+There are comments and explanations within that notebook which walk through the code and the results.